12 Summer Events in Mt. Pleasant to Experience This Year

 For the event, local artists embellish or paint wooden furniture that has been built or refurbished by volunteer woodworkers.
 Then, downtown businesses host and sponsor individual pieces.
 Anyone can bid on the furniture artwork.

 The funds from Art Flair benefit the children’s programs and class scholarships that Art Reach provides.
-More than $4,000 are raised through this summer event every year.
+More than $4,000 is raised through this summer event every year.

 HBA’s Classic Car & Motorcycle Show